bertkdowns/pyomo-replace/paper/paper.md

 Scaling is mostly a concern when variables have wildly different orders of magnitude.
 For example, when power is measured in order of $10^9$ $J$ but valve cross sectional areas are measured in the order of $10^{-2}$ $m^2$, the difference can quickly approach the precision of a floating-point number [@casella2017importance].
 To remedy this, variables need to be scaled to similar orders of magnitude.
 Pyomo provides preprocessing tools for this.
 Often many variables require similar scaling factors based on the model definition, and so libraries such as IDAES provide tools to automatically propogate scaling factors across variables, after a few initial scaling factors are added [@idaes_scaling_doc].
 However, the scaling factors the modeller needs to provide depend on the implementation of the model, and may be different to the variables that are fixed or the guesses that are required for initialisation.

-# An alternative intuition: Variable Replacement
+# A new method to define models: Variable Replacement

+## Intuition

 In the physical world, the concept of "degrees of freedom" is not well defined.
 Everything is always "fully specified" whether intentionally or unintentionally as a part of the environment.
 The closest thing to "fixing" a property, or holding a property constant, is control theory.
 Let us consider a very simple model of a car's velocity: